 “Captain!” he shouted again, more urgently.

 He felt a sense of panic as he looked out at the airship.
-He was trapped in this room, the airship his only hope for escape.
+He was trapped in this room, the airship his last hope for escape.
 If he could hail its captain.
 Otherwise, the ship was still too far to reach from here.
 His panic worsened the longer the ship continued to float there, unmoving.
 Every time the chair rattled, his nerves rattled with it.

 He looked down at Connor’s corpse and thought dismally of how he might fare in Newgate Prison if the chair failed to hold.
 He tried not to think of what he might wear for his date with the gallows rope.